How to reupholster a chair

 Alas, instead I spent weeks searching Ebay and Gumtree for the perfect set.

-Anyway, I thought you might all like to see how easy it is to upholster dining chairs and painting was a necessary part of the upcycling process.
+Anyway, I thought you might all like to see how easy it is to upholster dining chairs.
+Painting was a necessary part of the upcycling process as well.

 I’ve been there and done that with kitchen chairs though so I was keen to find a quicker method this time.

 I was thrilled to discover a paint I hadn’t come across at my local Vintage Attic shop.